wearefrank/zaakbrug/CONTRIBUTING.md

 # Contributing

+# Bumping dependencies
+## Frank!Framework version
+We like to stay up-to-date with the latest version of the Frank!Framework to get the latest features, improvements, bug fixes and security patches.
+For stability reasons we do not want to use the "latest" tag for this.
+Instead we periodically(~weekly) do a manual bump to the latest available snapshot build of Frank!Framework at that time.
+Mainly because we use custom code that needs to be manual checked and updated with changes made in the Frank!Framework.

+Execute the following steps when bumping the Frank!Framework version:
+1. Look up the latest framework snapshot build on [DockerHub - Frank!Framework](https://hub.docker.com/r/wearefrank/frank-framework/tags).
+The format of the tag should be: `<major>.<minor>-<date>.<build>`.
+For example: 7.9-20230907.223421.
+2. Replace the tag in the `Dockerfile` with the new tag.
+3. Replace the tag in `frank-runner.properties` with the new tag.
+4. Start ZaakBrug with the `Frank!Runner` to automatically replace the `./src/main/configuration/<configuration-name>/FrankConfig.xsd` and `./src/main/configuration/FrankConfig.xsd` with the newer version.
+You can stop the Frank!Runner once the files are replaced.
+Note that currently the Frank!Runner will also add `FrankConfig.xsd` to the `.gitignore` file.
+Make sure to revert the change to `.gitignore`.
+5. Check [GitHub - Frank!Framework - Parameter.java commit history](https://github.com/ibissource/iaf/commits/master/core/src/main/java/nl/nn/adapterframework/parameters/Parameter.java) for any changes to this class.
+If there are indeed changes, update the corresponding file under `./src/main/java/nl/nn/adapterframework/...`.
+The `.java-orig` file content should be 1 on 1 equal to the new version on GitHub.
+Take care to not accidentally remove the intended customization of the code in the `.java` file.
+6. Run the e2e testsuite by using the below Docker-Compose and configuration to validate the changes.
+You should only need `docker-compose -f ./docker-compose.zaakbrug.dev.yml -f ./docker-compose.openzaak.dev.yml up --build --force-recreate` for this.
+(TODO: Automate running of e2e tests in ci/cd).
+7. Commit you changes on a branch with as message: `build(dependencies): bump f!f version to <new tag>`.
+Create a PR to have you changes merged to master.

 # Docker-compose
 The docker-compose development environment is designed to be flexible and composable.
 This prevents the need for developers to run the entire stack eventhough their work requires only a small part of the stack.
 For this we make use of a docker-compose feature that merges a given array of docker-compose files together.
 Simply provide a `-f ./docker-compose.<application>.yml` argument for each docker-compose file you wish to include in the `docker-compose up`command.